qua-platform/qua-libs/examples/mixer-calibration/readme.md

 ## Scripts for mixer calibration

-[Manual Up-conversation Calibration](manual_mixer_calibration.py) - This scripts shows the basic commands used to calibrate the IQ mixer.
+[Manual Up-conversion Calibration](manual_mixer_calibration.py) - This scripts shows the basic commands used to calibrate the IQ mixer.
 The calibration should be done by connecting the output of the mixer to a spectrum analyzer and minimizing the LO leakage term at $\Omega$ and image term at $\Omega-\omega_{IF}$.